 One of the students favorite activities is the annual Ski Trip held in January.
 Students and chaperones trek to Alpine Valley Ski Resort for a day of skiing, snowboarding, and, of course, quality time in the ski lodge.
 The parent-chaperones especially enjoy watching the expert skiers teach their inexperienced classmates how to negotiate the hills.
 St. Francis kids love to help each other out, and that exceptional camaraderie is definitely exhibited here.

-Springtime in eighth grade means its time to plan and practice the well-loved eighth grade play.
-Under the guidance of talented SFX music teacher and thesbian, Jason Krumwiede, the class rehearses tirelessly for several months.
+Springtime in eighth grade means its time to plan and practice the well-loved eighth grade play, a time when the class rehearses tirelessly for several months.
 St. Francis alumnae from many decades back still treasure memories of their eighth grade play, and this year’s group will be no different.

 Graduation season kicks off with the traditional May Crowning Mass.
 Students process into the church and crown the statue of Mary with a wreath of beautiful flowers.
 To signify their gratitude for the gift of life and love that their own mothers gave to them, the eighth graders present each of their mothers with a rose.
 This is always an emotional moment for the entire school community.
-The celebration of our eighth grade mothers continues with a beautiful luncheon hosted by parents of the seventh grade class.
+The celebration of our eighth grade mothers continues with a beautiful luncheon that follows the liturgy.

 Throughout the year, eighth graders participate in a number of service projects.
-Examples include visits to soup kitchens, work with food pantries, car washes and pancake breakfasts.
+Examples include visits to soup kitchens, work with food pantries, and fundraisers that benefit our sharing parish communities.
 These and other projects fulfill students’ rigorous Middle School Service Hours requirement, while also reinforcing St. Francis’s core value of service others.
 Students round out this experience working long hours at the Rummage Sale and by running the eighth grade pizza day program, which raises funds to support our many eighth grade activities.